pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit start-another-round >}}

+## Challenges

+You have reached the end of this tutorial, but there's lots more that you could do with this project.
+Here are some ideas:

-As a challenge, you could add a broadcast that told the logs and cars that this was a new round, and use that to have them move faster, or have more cars and fewer logs appear by adjusting the numbers in the car and log factories.
-But this is where the tutorial ends.
+* Make the game more challenging for the player.
+Add a broadcast that goes out when the player reaches the goal.
+This broadcast could tell the logs and cars that this was a new round, and use that to have them move faster, or have more cars and fewer logs appear by adjusting the numbers in the car and log factories.

+* Improve the accuracy of the ``hits`` routines (the log one, especially, is a bit over-sensitive, it's easy for the bunny to fall off the smaller logs without it looking like it should have)

+* Add some different types of obstacles (longer cars, using a lorry costume, for example)

+* Vary the speed of the logs and cars in different lanes (you probably don't want to vary the speed within a lane unless you can account for the possibility of cars or logs hitting each other!)

+* It's easy to dodge over the road at the start of the game because all the cars drive in from the edges but the bunny starts in the middle.
+Have the car factories create some cars in the middle of the road at the start of the game so that there isn't a time when the roads are totally clear.